 So, what’s a PR pro to do?

-In the first comprehensive book of practical advice for early to mid-career PR pros, “How to Succeed in a PR Agency: Real Talk to Grow Your Career & Become Indispensable,” my co-author Kristin Johnson and I reveal the three secrets to get clients to fall in love in with your agency team.
+In the first comprehensive book of practical advice for early to mid-career PR pros, “How to Succeed in a PR Agency: Real Talk to Grow Your Career & Become Indispensable,” our founder, Shalon and her co-author Kristin Johnson reveal the three secrets to get clients to fall in love in with your agency team.

 Ready?
 Below are our gems from our combined 30 years of experience.